Indentured servitude: Contracts

-Americas
+America

 Until the late 18th century, indentured servitude was common in British America.
 It was often a way for Europeans to migrate to the American colonies: they signed an indenture in return for a costly passage.
 However, the system was also used to exploit many of them, as well as Asians (mostly from India and China) who wanted to migrate to the New World.
 These Asian people were used mainly to construct roads and railway systems.
 After their indenture expired, the immigrants were free to work for themselves or another employer.
-At least one economist has suggested that "indentured servitude was an economic arrangement designed to iron out imperfections in the capital market".
+One economist named Robert Whaples has suggested that "indentured servitude was an economic arrangement designed to iron out imperfections in the capital market".

-In some cases, the indenture was made with a ship's master, who sold the indenture to an employer in the colonies.
-Most indentured servants worked as farm laborers or domestic servants, although some were apprenticed to craftsmen.

-The terms of an indenture were not always enforced by American courts, although runaways were usually sought out and returned to their employer.

 Between one-half and two-thirds of European immigrants to the American Colonies between the 1630s and the American Revolution came under indentures.
 However, while almost half the European immigrants to the Thirteen Colonies were indentured servants, at any one time they were outnumbered by workers who had never been indentured, or whose indenture had expired, and thus free wage labor was the more prevalent for Europeans in the colonies.
 Indentured people were numerically important mostly in the region from Virginia north to New Jersey.
 Other colonies saw far fewer of them.
 The total number of European immigrants to all 13 colonies before 1775 was about 500,000; of these 55,000 were involuntary prisoners.
 Of the 450,000 or so European arrivals who came voluntarily, Tomlins estimates that 48% were indentured.
 About 75% of these were under the age of 25.
 The age of adulthood for men was 24 years (not 21); those over 24 generally came on contracts lasting about three years.
 Regarding the children who came, Gary Nash reports that "many of the servants were nephews, nieces, cousins, and children of friends of emigrating Englishmen, who paid their passage in return for their labor once in America."